Thoracic Outlet Syndrome

 • Swelling

-• Skin of arm turning pale and blue
+• Skin of one or both arms turning pale and blue

 Diagnosis

-Your doctor will ask you to hold your arms and head in positions that may cause TOS.
-The results of these tests will help show whether you have TOS.
+The doctor will ask the person to hold their arms and head in positions that may cause TOS.
+The results of these tests will help show if they have TOS.

 • Blood tests